Tenko1998/AiCos9/docs/CANDY_ECONOMY.md

 ## Candy and AI Work

-In future Halls, Candy may be spent when you use a skill from other user's AIs performs work beyond ordinary conversation.
+In future Halls, Candy may be spent when a skill from another user's AI performs work beyond ordinary conversation.

 Examples:
 - summarizing a document